renovate-bot/khulnasoft-lab-_-vulx/docs/docs/advanced/container/embed-in-dockerfile.md

 $ docker build -t vulnerable-image .
 ```
-Alternatively you can use Trivy in a multistage build.
+Alternatively you can use Vul in a multistage build.
 Thus avoiding the
 insecure `curl | sh`.
 Also the image is not changed.
 ```bash
 [...]